gitlabhq/gitlabhq/doc/development/experiment_guide/index.md

 To determine whether the experiment is a success or not, we must implement tracking events to acquire data for analyzing.
 We can send events to Snowplow via either the backend or frontend.
-Read the [product analytics guide](https://about.gitlab.com/handbook/product/product-analytics-guide/) for more details.
+Read the [product intelligence guide](https://about.gitlab.com/handbook/product/product-intelligence-guide/) for more details.

 #### Track backend events